Krisueu/Custom-Share-Button-Plugin/README.md

 ## Contact

-For questions, suggestions, or support, please contact us at info@krisu.eu.
+For questions, suggestions, or support, please contact us at https://wordpress.org/support/plugin/custom-share-button/ .

 We welcome feedback and are happy to assist with any issues!